Rob Brydon: 1982–1999: Early radio work

-In an episode of Would I Lie To You?, Rob admitted that he pretended to be his own agent during the early part of his career in order to get more money.
+During an episode of Would I Lie To You?, Brydon admitted that he had pretended on the phone to be his own agent, using one of his repertoire of different voices in the early part of his career.
+This was done to justify enhancing his freelance work fees.

-In 2021 he appeared in the first episode of the second series of the show McDonald & Dodds.

-Voice-over artist
+For a brief period, in the early 1990s, Brydon was a presenter for the Home Shopping Network.
+He began to find small roles in several successful films and television series.
 Brydon was first known nationally as a voice artist.
-He provided several voices for the Discworld computer games, radio & television programmes like Eurotrash and continuity announcements for BBC 1.
+He provided several voices for the Discworld computer games, voicing the main character, Lewton, in the Discworld Noir, and also for radio and television programmes such as Eurotrash.
 He is also known for voice-over work in television advertising, including for Renault, Tango, The Times, Tesco, Abbey National, Sainsbury's, McDonald's, Pot Noodle, Domino's Pizza, Crunchy Nut Cornflakes, The Observer and Fairy Liquid.
-He voiced the main character, Lewton, in the Discworld computer game Discworld Noir, and provided voices in animated films such as The Gruffalo, The Gruffalo's Child and Room on the Broom.
+He has also provided voices in animated films such as The Gruffalo, The Gruffalo's Child and Room on the Broom and continuity announcements for BBC 1.

-Writing breakthrough

-For a brief period in the early 1990s Brydon was a presenter for the Home Shopping Network.
-He began to find small roles in several successful films and television series.
-In 2000 he made his mark in television comedy, with two series which he co-wrote and performed for the BBC: Human Remains, co-written by Julia Davis; and the commercially successful Marion and Geoff.

-Since these series Brydon has developed a career path as a character actor, in both comedic and serious roles.
-He portrayed controversial theatre critic Kenneth Tynan in the BBC Four film Kenneth Tynan: In Praise of Hardcore (2005), opposite Julian Sands as Laurence Olivier.